Gallagher Mobile Connect SDK for iOS - Developer Guide

 Aperio BLE credentials are presented automatically by the Mobile Connect SDK instead of Mobile Credentials and it uses the existing “Auto-connect” setup mentioned in Reader Discovery and Access

-4. Aperio BLE Reader discovery
+4. Aperio BLE Reader Discovery

 Aperio BLE readers can be discovered using ReaderUpdateDelegate which is the same way of discovering Gallagher BLE readers.
 For more information refer to “Discovery of Readers” section mentioned in Reader Discovery and Access